Lots of Love Cake Tutorial

-In this free cake video tutorial, we're going to show you how to create a cute and easy love-themed cake with melted candy coating!
+In this cake tutorial, we're going to show you how to create a cute and easy love-themed cake with melted candy coating!

-This "Lots of Love" cake design is perfect for Valentine's Day and anniversary celebrations!
+This "Lots of Love" cake design makes a perfect Valentine's Day and anniversary celebrations!
 Sometimes the simplest cake designs are my favorite.

 We created a similar Valentine's Day cake design in our blog years ago as a step by step photo tutorial.
 We thought it would be fun to recreate the design as a video tutorial- only this time we've added a really big and bold "LOVE" plaque to the front!
 I love this cake even more than the first- and it is surprisingly simple to create!